 5. To change the order of the cloud drives, click the up and down triangle icon, and click Combine.

-✎Tip: If you wanna backup your files into New Combined Cloud, just create Backup PC to Combined Cloud under Backup tab and select files on your computer as backup source and Combined Cloud as its destination.
+✎Tip: If you wanna backup your files into New Combined Cloud, just create Backup PC to Combined Cloud under the Backup tab and select files on your computer as backup source and Combined Cloud as its destination.
 Finally, just click Start Backup to start your backup task.

 Bonus Tip 2: Enjoy cloud to cloud backup with CBackup

-Using CBackup app, you can backup all your files between multiple clouds, such as OneDrive, Google Drive and Dropbox.
+Using the CBackup app, you can backup all your files between multiple clouds, such as OneDrive, Google Drive and Dropbox.
 Here’s a guide for you to backup OneDrive files to Google Drive.